MajinBuuOnSecurity/Terraform-Monorepo/README.md

 ## Motivation

-I wrote this code in a quick and dirty way, just to send it to a few companies that were trying to decide between the age old `AWS Control Tower v.s.
+I wrote this code in a quick and dirty way, just to send it to a few companies that were trying to decide between the age-old `AWS Control Tower v.s.
 Landing Zone v.s.
 Terraform vs. Other` debate.

-You should be able to understand this code within a day or two, and not have account creation be much more complicated to make than say, S3 bucket creation.
+You should be able to understand this code within a day or two, and not have account creation be much more complicated than say, S3 bucket creation.

 If you look at e.g. [AWS Control Tower Account Factory for Terraform](https://docs.aws.amazon.com/controltower/latest/userguide/aft-architecture.html) I am sure you will not be able to understand it all within a day or two, nor customize it easily to your heart's content.